Take a look at what awaits you by the waterside all around the Redcliffe peninsula.

 This scenic section is dotted with a few fitness stations and is ideal for waterside picnics, BBQs, and long jogs or walks, especially at sunset.

 A couple of sheltered BBQ spots, picnic tables and benches are dotted along the foreshore great for a weekend get-together, or a romantic sunset snuggle with someone special.
-If you’re getting hitched you can also book Endeavour Park as your wedding venue.

 There are more parks featuring playgrounds dispersed towards the tip of Scarborough – Thurecht Park, Jamieson Park and Tingira Park.